ROCm/hipBLAS/docs/install/Windows_Install_Guide.rst

 Installing and building for Microsoft Windows
 *********************************************

-This topic covers how to install hipBLAS on Windows from a package and how to build and install it from the source code.
+This topic covers how to install hipBLAS on Microsoft Windows from a package and how to build and install it from the source code.
 For a list of installation prerequisites, see :doc:`hipBLAS prerequisites <prerequisites>`.

 Installing prebuilt packages